BernardoMG/dev-reTHINK-Hackathon/README.md

   },
 ```

-* Clone the repository using the following command and copy the `bin`paste into the web application directory
+* Clone the repository using the following command and copy the `bin`paste into your web application directory

 ```shell
 # Clone the runtime-browser repository: